 The Iowa National Guard Educational Assistance Grant (NGEAP) provides annual awards to Iowa National Guard members who attend eligible Iowa colleges and universities.
 Maximum individual awards cannot exceed the current average resident tuition rate at Iowa Regent Universities.

-National Guard officials have determined that they will pay 100 percent of the average regent tuition rate for the 2017-18 academic year, an amount of $7,466.
+National Guard officials have determined that they will pay 100 percent of the average regent tuition rate.
 The Iowa Adjutant General determines eligibility.

 You can learn more about the Iowa National Guard Educational Assistance Grant.

 Iowa Tuition Grant

 Iowa Tuition Grants are awarded to Iowa residents enrolled at one of Iowa's eligible private colleges and universities.
 Priority is given to applicants with the greatest financial need.
 The statutory maximum award is set at the average Regent tuition and fee rate, although the maximum award for an academic year may be less depending on the funding available and number of projected recipients.

 Recipients can receive grants for up to four years of full-time, undergraduate study.
 Part-time students may be eligible for adjusted amounts.

 Learn more about the Iowa Tuition Grant.

 Iowa Vocational-Technical Grant

 Iowa residents enrolled in career or technical education programs at Iowa community colleges may be eligible to receive this grant.
 The maximum award is $900 per year for up to two years of education.
 Part-time students may be eligible for adjusted amounts.